Beyond Rate Coding: Surrogate Gradients Enable Spike Timing Learning in Spiking Neural Networks: Introduction

-This uncertainty leads to a central question: \textit{Can Surrogate GD-based SNNs learn and depend on spike timing codes beyond rate statistics}?
-To address this, we investigate this question through a multi-stage evaluation.
-First, we construct synthetic benchmark tasks that isolate the contribution of ISI and spike synchrony under controlled spike counts, building upon prior work that highlights the ability of SNNs to leverage temporal coding for classification~\citep{bohte2002error,mirsadeghi2021stidi}.
-Then, we evaluate models on datasets with real-world temporal complexity (SHD and SSC)~\citep{cramer2020heidelberg}, introducing spike count-normalized variants to remove rate confounds.
-Finally, we assess robustness under biologically inspired perturbations—Gaussian jitter applied per-spike and per-neuron~\citep{amarasingham2012conditional, agmon2012novel}, spike deletions~\citep{mainen1995reliability,chen2022reliability}, and time reversal.
+This uncertainty leads to a central question: \textit{can Surrogate GD-trained SNNs learn and depend on spike timing codes beyond rate statistics}?
+This question is important because if they were just using rate-based information, then (a) they are not making use of all the information that is available, and are therefore less efficient than they could be, (b) it limits their effectiveness as a model of spike-based computation in the brain, and (c) it raises the question of whether or not there is an advantage of using such expensive training methods compared to simply approximating rate-based networks. {Previous work has demonstrated that surrogate gradient methods can be trained to reproduce prescribed spiking patterns or low-dimensional spike manifolds~\citep{zenke2018superspike}.
+However, such approaches typically impose strong constraints on the input or target spike structure~\citep{zenke2021remarkable}. } To address this central question, we used both synthetic datasets as well as more complicated real-world benchmarks.
+First, we construct synthetic benchmark tasks that isolate the contribution of inter-spike interval (ISI), coincidence, and cross-channel inter-spike interval (CCISI, a type of spatio-temporal spike pattern or polychrony) under controlled spike counts, building upon prior work that highlights the ability of SNNs to leverage temporal coding for classification~\citep{bohte2002error,mirsadeghi2021stidi}.
+Then, we evaluate models on datasets with real-world temporal complexity \citep{cramer2020heidelberg}, introducing spike count-normalized variants to remove rate confounds.
+We assess robustness under biologically inspired perturbations: Gaussian jitter applied per-spike and per-neuron~\citep{amarasingham2012conditional,agmon2012novel}, and spike deletions~\citep{mainen1995reliability,chen2022reliability}.
+Finally, we analyse the effect of time reversal that selectively disrupts spike patterns while leaving coincidences and ISIs unchanged.

-Our findings show that Surrogate GD-trained SNNs can extract fine-grained temporal structure even without spike rate information, including intra-neuron ISIs and cross-neuron synchrony.
-Delay learning further enhances the model’s ability to exploit such timing features.
-Across perturbations—per-spike and per-neuron Gaussian jitter, and per-spike deletion—we observe distinct degradation patterns that reveal both vulnerabilities and robustness in the model's temporal encoding.
-Notably, under time reversal, Surrogate GD-trained SNNs not only leverage reversal-invariant features like ISI and coincidence, but also capture temporal dependencies in spike timing, indicating a layered temporal representation.
+Our findings show that Surrogate GD-trained SNNs can extract fine-grained temporal structure even without spike rate information, including intra-neuron ISIs, cross-neuron synchrony or coincidence, and cross-channel causal ISI.
+Delay learning further enhances the model’s ability to exploit such timing features, especially for long-range causal gaps that exceed the membrane integration window controlled by the time constant.
+Across perturbations we observe distinct degradation patterns that reveal both vulnerabilities and robustness in the model's temporal encoding.
+Notably, under time reversal, Surrogate GD-trained SNNs not only leverage reversal-invariant features like ISI and coincidence, but also capture causal dependencies in spike timing (as in CCISI), indicating a layered temporal representation. {The implementation details are available at \url{https://github.com/neural-reckoning/temporal-shd}. }